Chairs. I’m now convinced they’ll be the death of us, and I don’t think a daily dose of exercise will save us. I don’t

 But the research was there all along.

 A 2015 review of the literature published in the Annals of Internal Medicine reported that across dozens of studies, “Prolonged sedentary time was independently associated with deleterious health outcomes regardless of physical activity.”

 I had the physical proof that 20 or 30 minutes a day of movement is no match for full days at the desk and nights reading on the couch.
 But I imagine what was going on behind the scenes was worse.
 My body wasn’t happy.
 Not only was my muscle gone and my waistline wider, but I felt lethargic and had begun to lose my appetite.

 Over time, sedentarism-despite-a-bit-of-exercise opens the door to cardiovascular trouble, cancer, Type 2 diabetes and all kinds of other chronic conditions, the authors of the 2015 review pointed out.

-This isn’t to say that we can’t stay fit with short, efficient strength and HIIT workouts.
+This isn’t to say we can’t stay fit with short, efficient strength and HIIT workouts.
 We can.
-That’s what our whole book – The Great Cardio Myth – is about.
+That’s what The Great Cardio Myth is all about.
 But the lesson I learned through writing the book is that we also have to be conscious of what we do in our non-gym time.
 Nothing can reverse a bad diet or 12 hours in a chair all day.